Global Entry: Disqualification and revocation

 Any type of criminal conviction can disqualify a traveler from the Global Entry program: it is a risk-based system to facilitate the entry of pre-approved travelers.
 Three to five percent of travelers who sign up for the program are rejected; in such cases, they are generally told the reason for the rejection.
 Applicants may not qualify if they provide false or incomplete information on the application, if they have pending criminal charges or for any other legal/customs issues (particularly, but not exclusively, for customs-related offenses) such as, for example, having previously paid a fine for transporting a prohibited or undeclared item at a port of entry in the U.S. or even abroad.

 Those whose Global Entry applications are denied have three ways to appeal: making an appointment to speak with a supervisor at a trusted traveler enrollment center, e-mailing the CBP Trusted Traveler Ombudsman, or filing a complaint through the Department of Homeland Security's Traveler Redress Inquiry Program.

 CBP claims that less than one percent of active Global Entry participants' privileges are revoked.
 In these situations, an explanation for the revocation is not necessarily supplied.

-A common explanation for revocation or denial of re-approval is simply that the applicant (no longer) meets the inclusion criteria (i.e., a full reason is not supplied).
+A common explanation for revocation or denial of re-approval is simply that the applicant no longer meets the inclusion criteria (i.e., a full reason is not supplied).
 Often, this means some kind of criminal activity, such as an outstanding warrant.
 Once said item is addressed, applicants have a chance of success, but it is still required to appeal via one of the above-listed three avenues.
 Notably, the Ombudsman may be reached, in certain circumstances, via the DHS TTP portal.
-A button appears to appeal.
-Otherwise, a submission is required via U.S. Mail to the listed P.O.
-Box.
+Otherwise, a submission is required via the mail.

 Entry procedure

-When entering by air, enrolled users must present their machine-readable passport or permanent residency card, and submit their fingerprints to establish identity.
-Users then complete a computerized customs declaration, and are issued a receipt instructing them to either proceed to baggage claim, or to a normal inspection booth for an interview.
-For subsequent entries at certain facilities (e.g., NEXUS), only a facial recognition scan is required instead of the passport (however users are always advised to travel with a passport when abroad).
+When entering by air, enrolled members must scan their faces at kiosks or through CBP's mobile app.
+Customs declarations are made orally to officers if kiosks are used; app users make digital declarations.
+Enrolled members, like all other passengers, are required to carry their passports or NEXUS cards when entering by air; however, they are not always asked to present their travel documents to officers after verifying their identities via facial recognition.

-For entering by land and sea, enrolled users are provided with an RFID-enabled Global Entry membership card that may be used to enter the United States via expedited "Ready Lanes," akin to NEXUS lanes from Canada, or SENTRI lanes from Mexico.
-The card may also be used at sea ports of entry without the need of a passport.
+For entering by land, enrolled users are provided with an RFID-enabled Global Entry membership card that may be used to enter the United States via expedited NEXUS lanes from Canada, SENTRI lanes from Mexico (requires vehicle approval), or Ready Lane from either country.
+The card may also be used at sea ports of entry by U.S. Citizens without the need of a passport.
 The Global Entry Card cannot be used to enter Canada: a passport is required.
 The card may be used, however, to return into the U.S. via land borders.